 - Cover it as you go

 Your body needs to be in a deep sleep to maximize healing time.
 With only interrupted and crummy sleep, you will not heal as fast.
-So, it’s important to get good sleep.
+So, it’s essential to get good sleep.
 One key to that is keeping the bugs away.